matplotlib/matplotlib/doc/devel/style_guide.rst

 ^^^^^^^^^^^^^^^^^^
 Write with short sentences using Subject-Verb-Object order regularly.
 Limit how frequently coordinating conjunctions appear in sentences.
-Avoid pronoun referenes and subordinating conjunctive prhases.
+Avoid pronoun references and subordinating conjunctive phrases.

 +------------------------------------+------------------------------------+
 | Correct                            | Incorrect                          |